 The Scotts-Irish are a often poorly understood group.
 They are actually a sub-set of Scotts, but specifically Low-Land Scotts.
 They were not ethnically Irish and certainly not Catholic.
 The Irish in their name comes from the fsct that thry briefly lived in Ireland, specifically Ulster.
 Scotts-Irish is an American term.
 In Britain they are more commonly referred to as the Ulsrer-Scotts which a more understandable term.
 They played an important role in British and American history--especially the American Revolution.
 They also have played an inportant cultural role in America.
 The Scotts-Irish originted in the Scottish Lowlands.
 They were not strongly involved in the Scottish risings, this came mostly from the Highlands.
 Their location in the Lowlands meant that they were the Scotts most influenced culturally by the English.
 But like other Scotts they were Presbeterians.
 They were used by the English Crown to pacify Northern Ireland by replacing Irish Ctholics with nmore loyal Scottish Presbeterians.
 This was since known as the Ulster Plantations.
 The experiment was partially successful, they did replace the Irish Catholics, but they were not compliant enough for English land lords and their oposition to the Church of England caused problems ith the Crown.
 As a result of this alienation with the English, they emigrated in large numbers to the American colonies at a relatively late period in colonial history.
 Many of the Scott-Irish settled the backwoods of the American colonies, meaning the area in the foothills of the Apalanchen Mountains.
 This was because by the time they began to emigrate, much of the best land east of the mountains had been settled and British authorities attempted to prevent settlement west of the mountains.
 Thus the Scotts Irish were limited to the backwoods.
 They could not afford to buy the better farm land in already developed areas and British officials denined them permission to move west into the rich land to the west of the mountins.
 Many of these Scotts families because of their experiences were anti-English and their experience in the colonies just intensified this feeling.
 English policies were unpopular throughout the colonies, but as the Colonists were mostly of English stock, they did not resent the English per se.
 The attitudes of the Scotts-Irish were more viceral.
 They disliked the English and not just their policies.
 They would play a major role in the American Revolution (1776-83).
 This meant at the time of the Revolution large areas in the backwoods were strongly anti-British.
 This would play out in the Revolution, especially the British southern campaign.
 One of the most influential early presidents, Andrew Jackson was Scotts Irish, the first of the Log Cabin presidents.

 The Scotts-Irish are a often poorly understood group.
 They are actually a sub-set of Scotts, but specifically Low-Land Scotts.
 They were not ethnically Irish and certainly not Catholic.
 The Irish in their name comes from the fsct that thry briefly lived in Ireland, specifically Ulster.
 Scotts-Irish is an American term.
 In Britain they are more commonly referred to as the Ulster-Scotts which a more understandable term.
+One author calls them 'the othr Irish" because Catholic is imprented in the popular mind with the mention of the Irish.
+[McCarthy]

 They played an important role in British and American history--especially the American Revolution.
 They also have played an inportant cultural role in America.